metomi/rose/sphinx/tutorial/rose/suites.rst

    :caption: Using a Rose Configuration for a Cylc 8 workflow.

    # Assuming that the example above was developed in ~/cylc-src/my-workflow
-   cylc validate my-workflow    # Checks that the workflow + configuration are valid cylc install my-workflow     # Installs workflow to ~/cylc-run/my-workflow cylc play my-workflow        # Plays the workflow. cylc config my-workflow      # Look at the workflow with template vars filled in.
+   cylc validate my-workflow    # Checks that the workflow configuration is valid cylc install my-workflow     # Installs workflow to ~/cylc-run/my-workflow cylc play my-workflow        # Plays the workflow. cylc config my-workflow      # Look at the workflow with template vars filled in.